-If you're crossing international borders, it's best to leave your CBD at home and find legal CBD in the country you're visiting when you arrive.
+On international flights, it's best to leave your CBD at home and find legal CBD in the country you're visiting when you arrive.

 Traveling To Europe With CBD

-On top of this, the European Union classifies hemp as having a THC threshold of 0.1%, so your American full spectrum CBD oil may be illegal even in the European countries that have legalized it because of its THC content.
+On top of this, the European Union classifies hemp-derived CBD oils as having a THC threshold of 0.1%, so your American full spectrum CBD oil may be illegal even in the European countries that have legalized it because of its THC content.

 It's best that you don't travel with any CBD to Europe.